-Near the WWII end, in 1944, the victors designed the Bretton Woods system as the new economic order: the participating countries would peg their currencies to the US dollar which in turn would be pegged to gold at 35$ per ounce.
-Each country's gold reserves would be transported to the US, which would guarantee its redeemability.
+Near the WWII end, in 1944, the victors designed the Bretton Woods system as the new economic order: the participating countries would peg their currencies to the US dollar that would be backed by the majority of the world gold reserves located in the US, setting a fixed exchange rate of 35$ per ounce of gold.

 In practice this would have required the supply of any currency including the US dollar, to increase at not higher rate than gold reserves.
 However, most currencies were printed at a higher rate than the US dollar, which also increased at a higher rate than the stored gold.

 It is not possible to keep a fixed exchange rate under these conditions.